miller79/spring-boot-benchmark/README.md

 An issue for Spring Boot that follows this is available [here](https://github.com/spring-projects/spring-boot/issues/19911).

+## Benchmarks Available

+The following benchmarks are available.

+### spring-boot-benchmark-original

+This application is a barebones Spring Boot application demonstrating the optimized way to create an application with just spring-boot-starter-webflux.

+### spring-boot-benchmark-data-jpa

+This application shows optimizations for applications using Spring Boot using spring-boot-starter-data-jpa.

 ## Build and Run Application

+Go to the folder of the benchmark you would like to run an run the following commands.

 ```
 docker build -t spring-boot-benchmark .